-"A lot of girls have suffered, unfortunately, at the hands of their families or friends, so we train them what to do in these situations," Ms Bruce said.
-"Many of them don't even know they're being abused at the time, so we talk about what is or isn't accept-

-The shelter looks after children from six months old to 16.
+At first, Harmony House had few takers: children who live on the streets are used to their freedom.
+So Ms Bruce went into the slums of Gurgaon, 25 kilometres south west of New Delhi, knocking on doors and explaining to parents how their chilor friends, so we train them what to do in these situations," Ms Bruce said.
+"Many of them don't even know they're being abused at the time, so we talk about what is or isn't acceptable."
+The shelter looks after children from xix months old to 16.
 Many come from large families with parents who cannot look after them because of work, illness or substance abuse.
 This often leaves children as young as seven with the responsibility of caring for their younger siblings, one of the main reasons the shelter provides a nursery.